kp-bit/xblinds/README.md

 This project is two-fold; the bin and guide published here and the STL for the casing on Thingiverse https://www.thingiverse.com/thing:4792584.

-Please fint the latest version of the binary under releases.
+Please find the latest version of the binary under releases.
 In a normal browser, that would be right over there ------>

 ## Quick Guide